- This event has passed.

 If already familiar with Advaita tradition, then can come without video watching.
 How to know you're familiar with the Advaita tradition?
-Frequent use of Sanskrit words don't intimidate you.
+Frequent use of Sanskrit words are not intimidating.

 Schedule & Cost:

-Ongoing classes are free, as is standard in the tradition.
-Teacher has own job, and doesn't depend on teaching for financial support.
-No donations either.
+Classes are free as is standard in the tradition.
+Donations accepted but not asked for.
+Teacher has own job and doesn't depend on teaching for financial support.

 Come sharp every-time.
 Ready to take notes.
 This isn't a passive-listening satsang.
 Program is ongoing at least until 2022.

 Before attending, please send quick SMS (0413 681 4.29) with your name (or email) to express interest of attending, even if it's one-time visit.
 Because it is class environment.